jareddantis/simple-deodexer/README.md

 simple-deodexer
 ===============

-A simple Android application deodexer for Linux & macOS, derived from @dsixda's Android Kitchen.
+A simple Android application deodexer for Linux & macOS.

 ## Includes